mhBrice/thermophilization/ms/revision/ms_revised.md

 frequency of disturbances) or constrain (e.g. soil type, competition, precipitation) the invasion by warm-adapted species.

 **Our results contrast with those of @boisvertmarsh_divergent_2019 who found that climate was more important than disturbances in explaining tree sapling recruitment at their northern limit in Québec.
-This suggests that the pattern we uncovered might be primarily caused by an increase in abundance of species already present rather than by new colonization. *Moreover, these authors did not distinguish the different levels of disturbance which may have masked a positive effect of moderate disturbances on sapling recruitment.* @danneyrolles_stronger_2019 also found that forest compositional changes over the last centuries (between 1790–1900 and 1980–2010) in southern Québec were largely driven by land-use changes, favoring more disturbance-adapted tree species, but did not find any signs of thermophilization. \textcolor{blue}{In contrast to our study that covers a period of pronounced climate warming, @danneyrolles_stronger_2019 investigated a period dominated by land-use and population changes in southern Québec, and this could explain the absence of thermophilization signal in their results.
-In light of their results, it is also possible that the part of the thermophilization reported here is in fact the result of secondary succession after historical disturbances.}**
+This suggests that the pattern we uncovered might be primarily caused by an increase in abundance of species already present rather than by new colonization. @danneyrolles_stronger_2019 also found that forest compositional changes over the last centuries (between 1790–1900 and 1980–2010) in deciduous forests of southern Québec were largely driven by land-use changes, favoring more disturbance-adapted tree species, but did not find any signs of thermophilization.
+In contrast to our study that covers a period of pronounced climate warming, @danneyrolles_stronger_2019 investigated a period dominated by land-use and population changes which may explain the absence of thermophilization signal in their results.
+In light of their results, we hypothesize that some of the thermophilization we reported here in the sugar maple domains is in fact the result of secondary succession after historical disturbances.**

 ## Species contributions to community thermophilization